AlastairTaft/draft-js-editor/README.md

   - `blockButtons` Customise the block buttons.
 See the custom block button example
   - `blockTypes` An object mapping custom types to components.
 Simpler than using draft-js's native blockRenderFn property.
   - `showInlineButtons` Set to false to prevent showing the inline buttons.
+  - `SideControl` Override the side control to completely customise the interface.
+See the demo for an example.

 ## Saving the state